 Stand up and stretch multiple times through your stream to keep yourself from becoming sore or tired too quickly.
 Consider adding channel point selections that remind you to stay active throughout the stream.
 You may want to start dancing (like Arrybo in the above clip) periodically to keep your blood moving and to edge off fatigue.

 See if there are any games you can play with friends who will join you in Discord.
-Not only will this create new content for your viewers, you will have human interaction during your steam (outside of chat).
+Not only will this create new content for your viewers, but you will also have human interaction during your steam (outside of chat).

 During a 24-Hour Stream

 Remember to keep hydrated and take plenty of short breaks to walk around.
 Have your mods help you keep you on track.
 Enjoy your viewers and engage with them as much as you can.

 If you are doing giveaways, try to space them throughout the stream to keep things interesting for people who are there for a short while.